-This assignment is due on Wednesday, 8/30 at 11:59 PM.
+This assignment is due on Wednesday, 8/29 at 11:59 PM.
 Submit it using the handin server as assignment a2.
 Your submission is only accepted if the message "Handin successful" appears.

 Let’s use what we’ve learned to animate a rocket launch.